 Contributors to Aestimatio retain copyright for their work.
 All authors of work to be published in Aestimatio are required to grant a limited exclusive license for publication to the IRCPS, in which they agree not to publish their submissions elsewhere in the same form, in any language, without the consent of the IRCPS and without acknowledgment of the work’s original publication in Aestimatio, for a period of one year after the date of its original publication.

 Aestimatio (old and new series) is distributed under a Creative Commons Attribution-NonCommercial-NoDerivatives License (CC BY-NC-ND).
 For details, see creativecommons.org/licenses/

-There are no processing or publication fees charged by Iter Press or to authors whose work appears in Aestimatio.
+There are no processing or publication fees charged by the IRCPS to authors whose work appears in Aestimatio.
 The only fees will be those charged directly to the author by others in securing permissions.